Cosmology from pregeometry: Conclusions

 The crossover from the early attractor solution to the late attractor solution can be associated to the end of inflation.
 The precise timing of the end of inflation depends on the properties of the coupling functions.
 In turn, this determines the amplitude and spectral properties of the observed primordial fluctuations.

 Our model of pregeometry contains important ingredients for a realistic cosmology: general relativity, inflation, dark energy and dark matter.
 This is quite remarkable for such a simple model.
 While this model may be a valid approximation for early cosmology including inflation, it needs to be extended for late cosmology after inflation.
 One has to add particle physics, which will influence the heating of the universe after inflation and provide for the main ingredients of the following radiation dominated epoch.
 The addition of the fields for particle physics is straightforward.
 This can again be implemented in a form respecting fundamental scale invariance.
-We leave this issue for further work.
+We give a short account in appendix~\ref{app:A*} and leave a more detailed investigation of this issue for further work.

 As long as the coupling functions in the quantum effective action can be chosen freely it seems rather likely that a realistic cosmology can be found.
 This situation will change once a quantum field theory computation restricts the properties of the effective action.
 Our model of pregeometry can then become highly predictive!
 For a given particle content realistic cosmology will be no longer guaranteed.